-NAFTA negotiations grind on, little sign of quick breakthrough
+U.S. mulls Canada's proposals to unblock NAFTA, talks grind on

 Uncertainly over NAFTA’s future is weighing on some North American markets and policymakers.
 Bank of Canada Governor Stephen Poloz told CNBC on Thursday that NAFTA is the “number one” thing that keeps him up at night.

+Freeland had earlier sounded more upbeat, noting said nobody was expecting a deal to be struck in the current round of talks.

+Lance Fritz, chief executive officer of Union Pacific Corp (UNP.N) railroad company, told Reuters that while he was not in Montreal, he was “constantly in contact” with U.S. officials close to the negotiations.
+He said the talks must be collaborative.
+“If the U.S. is intransigent, that is a concern.”

-Additional reportinng by Tom Miles in Davos and Andrea Hopkins in Ottawa and Nick Carey in Detroit; Editing by David Gregorio and Jonathan Oatis
+Additional reporting by Tom Miles in Davos and Andrea Hopkins in Ottawa and Nick Carey in Detroit; Editing by David Gregorio and Jonathan Oatis